PCLC at University of Alabama at Birmingham (UAB) Medical Center

 UAB Medical Center At-A-Glance

-The UAB Center for Palliative and Supportive Care provides clinical services to patients with serious illness at several facilities: the UAB Hospital, the Birmingham Veterans Administration Medical Center, and Children’s of Alabama Hospital.
+The UAB Palliative and Supportive Care Program provides clinical services to patients with serious illness at three main facilities: UAB Hospital, Birmingham Veterans Administration Medical Center, and Children’s of Alabama Hospital.
 UAB Hospital is the largest comprehensive medical facility in Alabama and one of the largest academic medical centers in the country.
 The Birmingham VA Medical Center is a 144-bed acute care facility providing tertiary medical and surgical care to veterans of Alabama and surrounding states.
-Located adjacent to the UAB Hospital campus, Children’s of Alabama is the third largest pediatric medical facility in the U.S. UAB palliative and supportive care services include inpatient consultations at all three locations—including palliative care units at UAB and the VA—and community-based palliative care services via a Supportive Care and Survivorship Clinic and a telehealth research program.
+Located adjacent to the UAB Hospital campus, Children’s of Alabama is the third largest pediatric medical facility in the U.S. UAB palliative and supportive care services include inpatient consultations at all three locations—including palliative care units at UAB and the VA—and community-based palliative care services via a Supportive Care Clinic and home-visit program.

 Key benefits of training with UAB also include access to: